Courses

 Both providers offer 2TB of storage at a similar cost, which will satisfy most personal users.
 However, MEGA offers more free file hosting, has a greater selection of plans and is an amazing value if you need a lot of storage.
 Because of all this, MEGA takes this round, evening the score to 1-1.

-For a provider that offers a much simpler business pricing plans, check out Tresorit and its equally competitive attributes in our Tresorit vs Dropbox piece.
+For a provider that offers a much simpler business pricing plans, check out Tresorit and its equally competitive attributes in our Tresorit vs Dropbox piece, as well as in our MEGA vs Tresorit guide.

 Round: Pricing